greenfirn/Dashboard/README.md

 ![Dashboard Screenshot-popout](Screenshot-popout.png)

 ** most recent files in repos **
+- xmrig,bzminer,rigel hashrates
+- some others configured, not confirmed working

 windows setup:
 install python on whatever pc you want to use as website backend